mheitman/logic-final/README.md

 # logic-final

 We will be analyzing hash tables using Alloy, exploring the two main ways of implementing them-- via chaining (stores a list of elements in each bucket) and open addressing (stores only one element in each bucket).
 We have modeled both of these concrete implementations and compared their behaviors.
-We have also concluded that these strategies are valid HashTables implementations because we were able to create abstraction functions for both implementations.
+We have also hoped to conclude that these strategies are valid HashTables implementations because we were able to create abstraction functions for both implementations.
+We could make this affirmation about Chaining; however, because of our less specific OpenAddressing model, we feel less sure about making the same conclusions for this strategy.

 While modeling, we decided to abstract out the functionality of hash functions because of their great variety and the number limitations of Alloy.
 Additionally, we chose to represent HashCodes as a sig, rather than Integers because of the limitations of Alloy.